pmkumar1308/pmkumar1308.github.io/about/index.md

 comments: false
 ---

-<center>A versatile and analytical Master’s student in Computational Neuroscience with over 2 years of
-research experience gained through working at different research labs across the world.
+A versatile and analytical Master’s student in Computational Neuroscience with over 2 years of research experience gained through working at different research labs across the world.
 Possess a Bachelor’s in Mechanical Engineering with demonstrated skills in control, sensor interfacing and machine learning techniques.
-Passionate about working at the intersection of Neuroscience and AI.</center>
+Passionate about working at the intersection of Neuroscience and AI.

 ## Interests
 * Robotics